-- The property owner maintains all rights to the building and is able to adapt the building as long as any changes are in keeping with its heritage character and integrity and the owner consults with HFNL.
+- The property owner maintains all rights to the building and is able to adapt the building as long as any changes are in keeping with its heritage character and integrity and the owner consults with Heritage NL.

-- The owner becomes eligible for restoration and maintenance grants with amounts being tied to the level of designation (for grant information and applications see: ).
+- The owner becomes eligible for restoration and maintenance grants with amounts being tied to the level of designation (click here for grant information and applications).
 A building must be designated prior to submission of a Heritage Grant application.

-- A plaque, owned by HFNL, will be placed on the building that tells of its historical significance.
+- A plaque, owned by Heritage NL, will be placed on the building that tells of its historical significance.

-- The structure is listed on the Provincial and Canadian Register of Historic Places.
+- The structure is listed on the Provincial Register of Historic Places.

 How Do I Apply?

-- As a first step contact HFNL to discuss your property.
+- As a first step contact Heritage NL to discuss your property.

 - Inclusion of proof of legal ownership and photos and other documentation on the exterior and interior including current and historic photos.

-- The completed application will be reviewed and approved by the Board of Directors of the Heritage Foundation.
+- The completed application will be reviewed and approved by the Board of Directors of Heritage NL.